Bard College: 20th century growth and secularization

 On May 26, 1933, Donald Tewksbury, a Columbia professor, was appointed dean of the college.
 Although dean for only four years, Tewksbury had a lasting impact on the school.
 Tewksbury, an educational philosopher, had extensive ideas regarding higher education.
 While he was dean, Tewksbury steered the college into a more secular direction and changed its name from St. Stephen's to Bard.
-He also placed a heavy academic emphasis on the arts, something atypical of colleges at the time, and set the foundations for Bard's Moderation and Senior Project requirement.
+He also emphasized the arts, something atypical of colleges at the time, and set the foundations for Bard's Moderation and Senior Project requirement.
 While Tewksbury never characterized Bard's curriculum as "progressive," the school would later be considered an early adopter of progressive education.
 In his 1943 study of early progressive colleges, titled General Education in the Progressive College, Louis T. Benezet used Bard as one of his three case studies.

 During the 1940s, Bard provided a haven for intellectual refugees fleeing Europe.
 These included Hannah Arendt, the political theorist, Stefan Hirsch, the precisionist painter; Felix Hirsch, the political editor of the Berliner Tageblatt; the violinist Emil Hauser; the linguist Hans Marchand; the noted psychologist Werner Wolff; and the philosopher Heinrich Blücher.
 Arendt is buried at Bard, alongside her husband Heinrich Blücher, as is eminent novelist Philip Roth.

 In 1944, as a result of World War II, enrollment significantly dropped putting financial stress on the college.
 In order to increase enrollment, the college became co-educational, thereby severing all ties with Columbia.
 The college became an independent, secular, institution in 1944.
 Enrollment more than doubled, from 137 students in 1944, to 293 in 1947.

-Late twentieth and early twenty-first century

 Donald Fagen and Walter Becker's experiences at Bard prompted them to write the 1973 song "My Old School" for their rock group, Steely Dan.
 The song was motivated by the 1969 drug bust at Bard in which the college administration colluded.
-The DA involved was G. Gordon Liddy of Watergate notoriety.
-Fagen wrote another Steely Dan song, "Rikki Don't Lose That Number", about novelist, artist and former Bard faculty spouse Rikki Ducornet.
+Fagen and Becker wrote another Steely Dan song, "Rikki Don't Lose That Number", about novelist, artist and former Bard faculty spouse Rikki Ducornet.